The picture shows part of the Earth in a satellite image with the atmosphere as the illuminated blue line surrounding it.

 Unfortunately, human activity is constantly altering the Earth's atmosphere with pollution.
 The consequences will be devastating:

-- Combustion (burning) of fossil fuels pollutes the air with carbon dioxide, carbon monoxide and sulphur dioxide.
-Sulphur dioxide and oxides of nitrogen dissolve in water in clouds and form acid rain.
+Combustion (burning) of fossil fuels pollutes the air with carbon dioxide, carbon monoxide and sulfur dioxide.
+Sulfur dioxide and oxides of nitrogen dissolve in water in clouds and form acid rain.
 Acid rain causes breathing problems, damage to trees and erosion of buildings.
 Carbon dioxide and some other gases are called greenhouse gases.
 They trap heat from the Sun in the atmosphere, which leads to global warming.